hai-vr/combo-gesture-expressions-av3/expressions-editor.md

 ## Other animation options

-If you need to edit the animation by hand, you can click <span class="hai-btn">Select animator to edit animation</span>.
-This will select the preview dummy which has an automatically generated animator controller, so that you can hit the 🔴 record button on the Unity's usual animation editor.
+If you need to edit the animation by hand, you can click <span class="hai-btn">Select animator to edit animation</span> button.
+This will select the preview dummy which has an automatically generated animator controller, so that you can hit the 🔴 record button on Unity's usual animation editor.

 ## Installing without VRChat SDK